TimoJanssen1/cs2intermarketabitrage/README.md

 One-way strategy: buy on Buff, sell on Steam.
 Currently Phase: Collecting price data to quantify the spread after accounting for Steam's 15% fee and holding period risk.

 ## Background
 Been doing this manually—buying items on Buff (Chinese CS:GO marketplace) and selling on Steam.
 Noticed consistent spreads on certain items.
 Using both platforms regularly, so figured I'd try to automate the data collection and analysis.

 The spread exists because:
 - Buff is China-focused, requires WeChat/Alipay (limits buyer base)
-- Recent macro: Valve introduced Trade-Up to knives -> market cap crashed.
+- Recent macro (aka valve update lol): Valve introduced Trade-Up to knives -> market cap crashed.
 China treats skins as investment, got spooked.
-Steam doesn't allow direct cashouts (unlike Buff), creating ask-only pressure on Buff.
+Steam doesn't allow direct cashouts (unlike Buff) and western sites dont cash out in cny, creating ask-only makret on Buff.
 Testing this theory in notebook.
+Essentially, Chinese skin collectors might be stuck trading with other Chinese collectors, creating a different dynamic than the global market.
+(But why not sell on Steam for keys and keys on Chinese sites for cash?
+Too much effort, too many fees? idk?).
+My edge is essentially being a Euro collector with access to the Chinese market?
 - Steam is global, higher demand for certain items
 - Payment friction creates arbitrage opportunities
 - Even after Steam's 15% fee, some items still show positive spreads